davidvkimball/obsidian-custom-slides/README.md

 ### Community Plugins Search

 1. In Obsidian, go to Settings > Community plugins (enable it if you haven't already).
-2. Search for "Custom Slides" and click Install and then Enable.
+2. Search for [Custom Slides](https://obsidian.md/plugins?id=custom-slides) and click Install and then Enable.

 ### Manual